The Widening Gap Between AI Safety and AI Security

 MLCommons is a 501c6 non-profit organization committed to supporting a long-term effort for this important work.
 We welcome additional funding and working group contributions.

-MLCommons AI safety benchmarks would not be possible without our generous sponsors:
+The AILuminate benchmarks would not be possible without our generous sponsors:

 The MLCommons AI Risk & Reliability working group is composed of a global group of industry leaders, practitioners, researchers, and civil society experts committed to building a harmonized approach to AI risk and reliability.
 People from the following organizations have collaborated within the working group to advance the public’s understanding of AI risk and reliability.